niramay123/efficientinformationflow/client/README.md

-install npm i in client folder
+ npm i in client folder